Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
 These are the changelogs for the online ports, to see the updates of the program, please check [their releases here](https://github.com/facefusion/facefusion/releases).
 ## Update - September 24th, 2024
-Update censor output trying to help to not get detected for the Colabs.
+Update censor output trying to help to not get detected for the Colabs and adjust FAQ.
 ## Update - September 22th, 2024
 Added a FAQ on this Github Repository.
 ## Update - September 21th, 2024